- 1 Advantages of computerized information systems are:-

 - 8 Eyes should be examined by Ophthalmologist for internal defects if any after the age spectacles become necessary to see from a distance.
 Considering the length between eyes and the computer screen, the sp spectacles (not bi-focal) should be worn working on ‘ computer.

-- Lighting, shining and colour have also effects.
+- Lighting, shining and color have also effects.
 They should not be excessive.

-- Working hours on computer should be re with increasing age or difficulty.
+- Working hours on the computer should be re with increasing age or difficulty.